wingman1960/rovers/readme.md

     MMRMMRMRRM

 ## Testing
-Mocha and Chai are used for unit test and
+Lib Mocha and Chai are used for unit test; \
+Lib Sinon is used for mock stub; \
-Nyc are used for code coverage testing
+Lib Nyc is used for code coverage testing.
 ### To run the unit test and code coverage:

     $ npm test
 ### The Problem